What is Rheumatoid Arthritis?

 What causes Rheumatoid Arthritis?

-The cause of Rheumatoid Arthritis is not fully understood, but there is scientific evidence that genes, hormones and environmental factors are involved:
+The cause of rheumatoid arthritis is not fully understood.
+There is some scientific evidence that genes, hormones and environmental factors are involved:

-- Genetics- Some evidence has shown that Rheumatoid Arthritis may run in families, however, genes are thought to play a small role in the condition.
+- Genetics are thought to play a small role in the condition's development.

-- Hormones- Rheumatoid Arthritis is more common in women than in men, which may be because of the effects of the hormone estrogen.
+- Hormones- Rheumatoid arthritis is most common in women.
+This may be due to the effects of the hormone estrogen.

 How is Rheumatoid Arthritis treated?